intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 Multi-hop networks are gradually replaced by humongous flat networks with sufficient connectivity to other operators so that the system becomes 1 hop or 2 hop at most (e.g. Google, Facebook, Amazon).
 Architecture of the Internet is changing.

 ### Introductory talks  {#discussion-introductions}

-The workshop started with a broad focus on the state of the Internet today.

 The Internet is a shared network, built on the IP protocols using packet-switching to interconnect multiple autonomous networks.
 The